kwamentw/Fourb-Perpetual/README.md

 Most of the features implemented was based on Owen Thurm's side quest

-PLEASE DO NOT USE THIS CONTRACT IT IS FOR LEARNING PURPOSES
+PLEASE DO NOT USE THIS CONTRACT, IT IS FOR LEARNING PURPOSES ONLY.

 ## Usage

 ### Build